The Foodie Guide to the Pacific Harbour & Beqa© FijiPocketGuide.com

 Unique Dining Experiences on the Pacific Harbour

-Eating out doesn’t necessarily mean eating at a restaurant when you’re at the Pacific Harbour and Beqa Island.
-Romantics can whisk their lovers away to private sandbars for a beach picnic with resorts such as with Lalati, Kulu Bay, Royal Davui, Beqa Lagoon and Nanuku Auberge.
-Alternatively, there’s always the option to enjoy in-residence dining in your resort.
-Or how about a private dinner with a personal butler on the pier of the Lalati Resort.
+Eating out doesn’t necessarily mean eating at a restaurant when you’re on the Pacific Harbour.
+Romantics can whisk lovers away to private sand cays for a beach picnic with resorts such as Lalati, Royal Davui, Beqa Lagoon and Nanuku.
+Alternatively, have a private dinner with a personal butler on the pier of the Lalati Resort.
+Or there’s always the option to enjoy in-residence dining in your resort.
+For more romance, see our 10 Romantic Activities on the Pacific Harbour.

 Vegetarian and Special Diets on the Pacific Harbour